Nothing to strain! No messy teabags!

 Then I made and enjoyed a cup of matcha tea, which is finely powdered green tea leaves that you simply add to hot water and drink without straining.
 Hmmm....
 Why not make "tea" with finely ground powder of plants that can safely be consumed when in their whole plant form, and drink it all?
 Why not indeed!

-So I decided to combine powders of some of my favorite herbs and use them when I made tea so that I could consume the entire herb(s), taking advantage of all their constituents.
-What did I find?
-A tasty and easy way to make a whole-herb-tea, which quickly morphed into adding (sneaking) those powders into many foods throughout the day, increasing even further our consumption of nutritional (and some say medicinal) herbs.
+I decided to combine powders of some of my favorite herbs and use them when I made tea so that I could consume the entire herb(s), taking advantage of all their constituents.

-Add to a nut butter to make a tasty dip for fruit, veggies, chips, whatever.
-Yummy dessert!
+Add to a nut butter for a tasty dip with apples, bananas, or celery!